 Let all that new knowledge soak in along with a few snacks.
 Join us for a quick break with light refreshments, coffee, and tea.

 Our panel of industry and academic experts will provide concrete examples of AI in practice.
 Hear how AI works in various industries, academia, and the consumer marketplace.

-We’re fortunate to have our panel moderated by Kim Infanti, executive director of digital engagement and communications from Syracuse University Office of Alumni Engagement.
+Moderator: Kim Infanti, executive director of digital engagement and communications from Syracuse University Office of Alumni Engagement.

 Is your database a system of record or a system of intelligence?
 Fundraising is an art and a science.
 Learn how technology can support prospect and volunteer management.